 As part of the bioreactor construction, the remedial action contractor excavated a 20' x20' x20' void, centered in the middle of the former sump.
 The bioreactor footprint completely covers the lead-contaminated surface soil area.
 When the excavation began, the lead-contaminated soil was removed first and placed in a large bin.
 Soil sample collection and analysis was used to characterize the waste and to determine the amount of residual lead remaining in the soil at DP039.
-The details of the bioreactor construction and the disposal of the contaminated soil will be presented in an upcoming bioreactor report, which is scheduled to be sent out for regulatory review in the spring of 2011.
+The details of the bioreactor construction and the disposal of the contaminated soil will be presented in an upcoming technical memorandum.
+The schedule for this technical memorandum has not been established, because other documents that support the upcoming Travis AFB Groundwater ROD have a higher priority.
+Also, even if the soil LUC at DP039 was removed, the base would still be required to control the same square footage to protect the DP039 bioreactor.